17 Weekend Getaways in Upstate New York Where You’ll Find a Winter Wonderland

 Nestled in the heart of the Adirondacks is Lake Placid, a geographically beautiful area with access to all things outdoors.
 If you're a skier or snowboarder, this is the place for you.
 Lake Placid has hosted not one, but two, winter Olympic games, and many athletes still train here today.
 There's no shortage of things to do: Take a dog sled ride around Mirror Lake, go ice skating in an actual Olympic oval, or ski the slopes of Lake Placid's crown jewel, Whiteface Mountain.

-2. Skaneateles
+2. Windham

 Photo: Matt Champlain

-A stone's throw from Syracuse, this lakeside village is considered the, "Jewel of the Finger Lakes" for good reason.
+A stone's throw from Syracuse, this lakeside village is considered the "Jewel of the Finger Lakes" for good reason.
 Between the crystal clear lake, idyllic downtown streets, and overall Hallmark-movie feel, it's no wonder Skaneateles has landed itself on just about every upstate weekend getaway round-up there is.
-If you make it there before Christmas, you can might catch the annual Dickens holiday celebration.
+If you make it there before Christmas, you might catch the annual Dickens holiday celebration.
 If not, no worries.
 There's plenty to do downtown, plus it's a short drive from vineyards, distilleries, and other cool spots that make it worth the trip.

 Where to stay: Splurge on a luxurious stay at the Mirbeau Inn & Spa, a 34-guest room retreat in a French manor house.
 Just don't go without pampering yourself at the spa, which offers unbelievably luxe treatments, massages, and facials to leave you totally relaxed.
 Or, book a few nights at the 2W Lake, a lakeside B&B that's a stroll from downtown shops, restaurants, and more.

-3. Beacon
+4. Beacon

 Photo: Getty Images/Betty Galai

-If you live in New York City, you've surely heard of Beacon or, at the very least, seen it in one of your friends Instagram stories.
-The artsy Hudson Valley city is just 60 miles from NYC, so if you can't spend a whole weekend away, it's close enough for day-trips, too.
+If you live in New York City, you've surely heard of Beacon or, at the very least, seen it in one of your friend's Instagram stories.
+The artsy Hudson Valley city is just 60 miles from NYC, so if you can't spend a whole weekend away, it's close enough for day trips, too.
 Don't go without visiting the Dia:Beacon, which is home to the Dia Art Foundation's collection of contemporary art.
 After that, check out another gallery, pop into a local brewery, or catch a set at the Towne Crier Cafe.

 Where to stay: If you consider love food, the Roundhouse is the spot for you.
 The boutique, historic hotel is also home to the Roundhouse Restaurant which serves a menu entirely sourced from local farms, wineries, and distilleries.
 If you want to go the B&B route, check out Beacon Bed & Breakfast, which doesn't skimp on the good food, either.
 Each morning, they serve dessert-style stuffed French toast and pancakes, which you can enjoy on the wrap-around porch overlooking Main Street.

-4. Lake George
+5. Lake George

 Photo: Getty Images/Dermot Conlan

 In the summer, Lake George is another hotspot in the Adirondacks, thanks to its large, gorgeous lake.
-But there's much to do in the winter, too—especially if you like the outdoors, Lake George plenty, from your classics like winter hiking and snow tubing, to not-so-traditional experiences, like ice fishing and dog sledding.
+But there's much to do in the winter, too—especially if you like the outdoors, Lake George has plenty, from your classics like winter hiking and snow tubing, to not-so-traditional experiences, like ice fishing and dog sledding.
 You're also a short drive from more skiing at Gore Mountain, so be sure to pack your gear.

 Where to stay: Scroll through any Lake George travel guide and you're sure to see The Sagamore somewhere.
-This luxury, 4-diamond resort overlooks the lake and is fully-loaded with amenities, including a golf course, restaurants, a spa, and in the winter, an ice bar and lounge.
+This luxury, 4-diamond resort overlooks the lake and is fully loaded with amenities, including a golf course, restaurants, a spa, and in the winter, an ice bar and lounge.
 Or, tuck in at the Cornerstone Victorian Bed & Breakfast, which offers a 5-course breakfast in serene surroundings you'll never want to leave.

-5. Thousand Islands
+6. Thousand Islands

 Photo: Getty Images/Benedek

 Like the salad dressing except way better.
-The Thousand Islands is an archipelago of more than, well, 1,000 islands in the St. Lawrence river between the U.S. and Canada.
+The Thousand Islands is an archipelago of more than, well, 1,000 islands in the St. Lawrence River between the U.S. and Canada.
 It's a coastal dream with hundreds of pristine lakes, rivers, and waterfalls to explore.
 Expect all the coastal usual suspects, like fishing, hiking, boating, and more.
 General sightseeing will not disappoint—the islands are known for their stunning array of lighthouses, castles, and Gothic cottages, so there's plenty to see.

-Where to stay: You can't go wrong with the Harbor Hotel, which overlooks the St. Lawrence river and offers a convenient location for exploring the Thousand Islands region.
+Where to stay: You can't go wrong with the Harbor Hotel, which overlooks the St. Lawrence River and offers a convenient location for exploring the Thousand Islands region.
 However, with so much charm and character, you also can't go wrong with an AirBNB.
 The Cozy Cottage Rental is located on the water a bit North of Clayton and has winter-friendly amenities like a fire pit for relaxing and roasting marshmallows.
 Or, this Apartment in downtown Cape Vincent, which is conveniently located 15 minutes from the action in Clayton and is across the street from an island ferry for off-shore adventure.

-6. Ithaca
+7. Ithaca

 Photo: Getty Images/Matt Champlin

 New Yorkers know "Ithaca is Gorges"—the tagline celebrating Ithaca's famous gorges.
 The cute city sits on Cayuga Lake, right at the heart of the Finger Lakes region.
-If you're into all-things outdoors, this is the place for you.
+If you're into all things outdoors, this is the place for you.
 The area is stocked with trails (many of which lead to waterfalls), like Taghannock Falls State Park and Buttermilk Falls State Park.
 After your hike, pop into Ithaca Beer Co. for a Flower Power, or cozy up with a mug of hot cider at South Hill Cider.

 Where to stay: If you want access to downtown dining, shopping, and entertainment, we recommend staying at The Hotel Ithaca.
 The location is a vantage point for everything, whether you want to stay close to town or go explore.
 Downtown is also a hotbed of cute AirBNBs loaded with character, like the Studio in Downtown Ithaca and the Chic and Cozy Downtown Charmer, both of which are steps away from all the action.

-7. Saratoga Springs
+8. Saratoga Springs

 Photo: Getty Images/Thatcher Andrae